awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-instances.md

 1. Choose **Next step**\.

-## Step 3: Telephony Options<a name="get-started-telephony"></a>
+## Step 3: Telephony options<a name="get-started-telephony"></a>

 Use the options in this section to choose whether you want your agents to receive calls from customers, and make outbound calls, using Amazon Connect\.

 Amazon Connect enables agents to hear early media, that is, pre\-connection audio such as busy signals, failure to connect errors, or other informational messages, when making outbound calls\.
+Telephony providers determine the audio agents hear\.

 **Tip**
 Early media is enabled by default for new instances of Amazon Connect\.
 If you have an existing instance and want to enable this feature, please open a support ticket\.
-For instructions, see [Get Administrative Support for Amazon Connect](get-admin-support.md)\.
+For instructions, see [Get administrative support for Amazon Connect](get-admin-support.md)\.

 **To configure telephony options for your instance**